SimVascular/svFSIplus/README.md

 <h2 id="building_build"> Build Process </h2>

-Several [software packages](#building_packages) must be installed in order to build and use svFSI.
+Several [software packages](#building_packages) must be installed in order to build and use svFSIplus.

-svFSIplus is built on a MacOS or Linux computer  using the following commands run in a in a command terminal
+svFSIplus is built on a MacOS or Linux computer from a terminal using the following commands
 - mkdir svFSIplus-package
 - cd svFSIplus-package
 - git clone https://github.com/SimVascular/svFSIplus